simandebvu/appleclone/README.md

-# Project Name
+# Apple Clone

-> One paragraph statement about the project.
+> A clone of the website clone for Apple's 2004 website.
+This project is a practival application of the CSS layouts and gradients.

 ![screenshot](./app_screenshot.png)